 Keep in mind: fresh water should always be available, preferably multiple sources.
 Change water daily or whenever debris like poop or food has fallen into the bowl.

 Let’s take a moment to go into one very important factor in the lifespan of any living being.
-As you’re probably aware, stress can be incredibly unhealthy to humans and it’s no different for pet birds like your green cheek conure.
+As you’re probably aware, stress can be incredibly unhealthy to humans.
+This is no different for pet birds like your green cheek conure.

 You should always be mindful of environmental elements that can stress out a bird, as continued stress can take years off green cheek conure lifespan.